Updated — September 2017

 car adapter we tested is easy to attach, and the carrier fits snugly inside while gravity almost makes the connection for you.
 This stroller is a hip looking head turner that strolls through tight turns and crowded streets with relative ease.
 The Bee isn't a great choice for parents hoping to run errands and make purchases with a small storage bin that has a weight limit of 8.8 pounds, so you'll need to pare down your supplies or carry your diaper bag on your shoulder.
 However, the Bee will get you where you need to go in high-end city style with above average scores for safety and maneuverability.

-Read full review: Bugaboo Bee 3
+Read review: Bugaboo Bee 3

 Analysis and Test Results